Postal worker admits fabricating allegations of ballot tampering, officials say

 The Trump campaign also cited reports of the allegation in a federal lawsuit filed Monday against Pennsylvania election officials that seeks to prevent them from certifying the states’ election results.

-The Trump campaign, the Department of Justice and Graham did not immediately respond to requests for comment Tuesday.
+The Trump campaign, the Justice Department and Graham did not immediately respond to requests for comment Tuesday.

 The Erie postmaster, Rob Weisenbach, called the allegations “100% false” in a Facebook post and said they were made “by an employee that was recently disciplined multiple times.”